 Other nearby markers.
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 St. Paul's, Stono / St. Paul's Churchyard (approx. 1.9 miles away); Champneys' Pink Cluster (approx. 4˝ miles away); The Stono Rebellion (1739) (approx. 5 miles away); Belvidere School Site (approx. 5.1 miles away); Grave Of Colonel William A. Washington (approx. 5.9 miles away); John's Island Presbyterian Church (approx. 6.4 miles away); The Progressive Club (approx. 8.9 miles away); Federal Expedition on John's Island / Battle of Burden's Causeway (approx. 9˝ miles away).

 Regarding Plainsfield Plantation.
 Governor Joseph Blake

 was Governor of South Carolina in 1694 and 1696 - 1700, and was a nephew of Admiral Robert Blake (1599 - 1657)